-- The Scout returns the signed blue card to his unit leader, who signs the applicant record section of the blue card.
+- The Scout returns the signed blue card to the unit leader, who signs the applicant record section of the blue card.

 - The unit leader gives the Scout the applicant record.

-- The unit reports the merit badge to the council.
+- The unit reports completion of the merit badge.

 A youth member must not meet one-on-one with an adult.
-Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relative—or better yet, another Scout working on the same badge—along with him attending the session.
-If merit badge counseling or instruction includes any web-based interaction, it must be conducted in accordance with the BSA Social Media Guidelines (www.scoutingwire.org/marketing-and-membership-hub/social-media/social-media-guidelines).
+Sessions with counselors must take place in accordance with the Guide to Safe Scouting.
+Notwithstanding the minimum leader requirements, age- and program-appropriate supervision must always be provided.
+Youth should be encouraged to bring a buddy, such as a friend, parent, guardian, brother, sister, other relative— or, better yet, another Scout working on the same badge.
+If merit badge counseling includes any web-based interaction, it must be conducted in accordance with BSA’s social media guidelines (www.scouting.org/training/youth-protection).
 For example, always copy one or more authorized adults on email messages between counselors and Scouts.

-When the Scout meets with the counselor, he should bring any required projects.
-If these cannot be transported, he should present evidence, such as photographs or adult verification.
-His unit leader, for example, might state that a satisfactory bridge or tower has been built for the Pioneering merit badge, or that meals were prepared for Cooking.
+When meeting with the counselor, the Scout should bring any required projects.
+If these cannot be transported, the Scout should present evidence, such as photographs or adult verification.
+The unit leader, for example, might state that a satisfactory bridge or tower has been built for the Pioneering merit badge or that meals were prepared for Cooking.
 If there are questions that requirements were met, a counselor may confirm with adults involved.
 Once satisfied, the counselor signs the blue card using the date upon which the Scout completed the requirements, or in the case of partials, initials the individual requirements passed.

 Note that from time to time, it may be appropriate for a requirement that has been met for one badge to also count for another.
 See “Fulfilling More Than One Requirement With a Single Activity,” 126.96.36.199.